jasmine/jasmine.github.io/README.md

 - `bundle exec rake serve`

+## Adding a new tutorial

+Tutorials come in two forms: regular and side-by-side.
+To create a new regular tutorial, make a new `.md` file in `_tutorials/`.
+Add front matter (the YAML metadata at the top) following the pattern of other files in that directory, followed by your content in HTML and/or Markdown format.

+To create a new side-by-side tutorial, make a new `.js` file in `_tutorials/src`.
+Add mixed doc comment blocks and code, following the pattern of other files in that directory.
+Then add a configuration for your new tutorial to `locco.js` and run `node locco.js`.
+Be sure to check in both the JS source file in `_tutorials/src` and the generated Markdown file in `_tutorials`.

+In either case, you'll need to manually add a link to your new tutorial to `pages/docs_home.html`.

+## Archiving an old tutorial

+To archive an old tutorial:

+1. Add `archived: true` to the YAML at the top of the tutorial's Markdown file.
+2. Add a link to the tutorial to `pages/archives.html`.

 ## Publishing API docs for a new version of Jasmine

 - Update the edge API docs as described in the previous section